 For example Lord George Murray commanded a Brigade at Prestonpans, but after that commanded the Jacobite Highland Division.
 He is shown here as a Brigade Commander, wearing Murray Lord George tartan for his jacket and breeches, with a plaid of Murray of Atholl tartan.
 He is an unconverted Strelets Jacobite figure.

-When commanding the Highland Division, I want to show him on a Command Sabot accompanied by his ADC, Colonel Ker of Graden.
-Continue reading
+When commanding the Highland Division, I want to show him on a Command Sabot accompanied by his ADC, Colonel Kerr of Graden.

 I have created a new Sidebar Widget for Categories.
 Every blog which I have posted so far is in Website General, but as time goes by there will be other categories such as 18th Century, Napoleonic, Terrain etc. These categories of course refer to current and future blog posts and are entirely separate to the Top Menu pages, which give a lot of detail of my wargaming, modelling and Military Historical Research over more than 50 years.